amilner42/interview-practice/README.md

-If you have an interview coming up at a company like Google or Facebook (and many others ...) that you know will ask technical questions, then you have come to a good place to prepare yourself!
+If you have an interview coming up at a company like Google or Amazon (and many others ...) that you know will ask technical questions, then you have come to a good place to prepare yourself!
 Listed in this README are a bunch of technical computer science questions that will ALL be answered inside seperate class files in the Java Project.
 Each Solution also may include an associated demo file which will contain a main class and Demo that solution, it is advised to play around with these and learn about all the corner cases!